Hello! I am

 My scientific passion is the understanding of interactions between biomolecules at all levels of life.

-I studied Physics at the Ludwig-Maximilians University of Munich and the Wyss Institute of Harvard University from 2009 – 2015.
-Afterward, I pursued a Ph.D. in Biophysics at the Max Planck Institute of Biochemistry in Martinsried from 2015-2020.
-Since 2021 I am a Postdoctoral Fellow in the group of Joerg Bewersdorf and Jorge E. Galán at Yale University.
+I studied Physics at the Ludwig Maximilian University of Munich and at the Wyss Institute at Harvard University from 2009 to 2015.
+Afterwards, I pursued a Ph.D. in Biophysics at the Max Planck Institute of Biochemistry in Martinsried from 2015 to 2020.From 2021 to 2024, I was a Postdoctoral Fellow in the groups of Joerg Bewersdorf and Jorge E. Galán at Yale University.
+Since 2025, I have been a Visiting Scientist at ETH Zurich.
+In 2026, I will start my own lab as an Assistant Professor at the School of Life Sciences at EPFL.

 Ph.D.
 Projects